 Some people wonder, can you live in Machu Picchu today?
 Though it would be nice to live in Pachacuti’s holiday home, Machu Picchu citadel is a living museum, and no one can live in a museum.
 Archaeologists are still working to excavate some areas of the site, so it is inhabitable.
 Also, it is one of the new seven wonders of the world, so it needs to be preserved.
 Thankfully, you can visit Machu Picchu any time of the year.

-We may not be able to live in Machu Picchu, but something else can…llamas and alpacas!
-Some interesting facts about the Incas are that they considered alpacas to be sacred animals, and they would sacrifice them to their gods.
+We may not be able to live in Machu Picchu, but something else can…llamas!
+Some interesting facts about the Incas are that they considered llamas to be sacred animals, and they would sacrifice them to their gods.
 Today you can see these furry friends living peacefully in the ruins eating the grass and taking selfies with tourists.

 #10: Nobody can drive to Machu Picchu